MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/querying-the-pci-vendor-and-device-identifiers-for-a-virtual-function.md

 ---
-title: Querying the PCI Vendor and Device Identifiers for a Virtual Function
+title: Querying the PCI vendor and device IDs for a virtual function
 description: Querying the PCI Vendor and Device Identifiers for a Virtual Function ms.assetid: A2FB0A35-A89B-4028-92BA-E75739B080FD
 ---